MRtrix3/mrtrix3/docs/reference/commands/mraverageheader.rst

 -  **-padding value** boundary box padding in voxels.
 Default: 0

--  **-spacing type** Method for determination of voxel spacings based on the set of input images and the average header axes (see Description).Valid options are: min_projection,mean_projection,min_nearest,mean_nearest; default = mean_nearest
+-  **-spacing type** Method for determination of voxel spacings based on the set of input images and the average header axes (see Description).
+Valid options are: min_projection,mean_projection,min_nearest,mean_nearest; default = mean_projection

 -  **-fill** set the intensity in the first volume of the average space to 1